Get (almost) all the answers to your Year On questions below.

 The Year Experience costs $24,000 and the Semester Experience costs $19,000.
 There are additional costs to consider including travel and personal expenses.
 Learn more about what this includes and how you can apply for financial assistance here.

 For Launch, you will need:

 Yes, we offer financial assistance!
 All you have to do is send us your FAFSA form, which you can fill out at fafsa.ed.gov.
-For those Fellows who have not filled out the FAFSA, we will need you to fill out a Financial Statement.
-Learn more here, or email us at firstname.lastname@example.org.
+For those fellows who have not filled out the FAFSA, we will need you to fill out a personal financial statement.

 Yes!
 Most colleges and universities have deferral policies that allow students to defer for up to one year before beginning their freshman year.
 Colleges recognize the benefits of taking time “on” and many are supportive and even encouraging of gap years.